 - Guys and Dolls (crass humor)

 - Heathers (sexual scene/dark content)

 - Spring Awakening (sexual scene/dark content–I seriously don’t know if a high school theatre department would ever be okay with this one)

 - Parade (racial violence)

 - Ragtime (racial violence)

-- Cabaret (actual strippers…but they’re in the 30s so it can be done tastefully)
+- Cabaret (actual strippers…but they’re in the 30s so it could be done tastefully.)

 - The Light in the Piazza (sexual scene)

 Remember, choosing the right musical for your high school production is a matter of balancing your resources and student talent with your department goals.
 With a little research and careful consideration, you’re sure to find the perfect musical for your high school.

 Did I miss any shows?
 Let me know in the comments below!
 I’ll try to keep updating this list regularly 🙂